litixsoft/karma-mocha-reporter/README.md

     $ grunt demo --force

 ## Release History
+### v1.1.4
+* Print specs correctly when names of it blocks are identical within the same describe block

 ### v1.1.3
 * Fix for divider is always "=" even the user set divider in config